-Yuluma Primary School is an Independent Public School and caters for 210 students from Kindergarten to Year 6.
+Yuluma Primary School is an Independent Public School and caters for 290 students from Kindergarten to Year 6.
 Our broad range of programs focus on literacy, numeracy, values, and interactive and digital technology.
 We have extensive sporting facilities and pride ourselves on individual personal health achievements.
-Running club is on every Friday morning before school.
+Running club is on every Wednesday morning before school.
+The school embraces cultural diversity with languages from many countries spoken in the homes of students.
+The parent body is comprised of families from numerous cultures.

 Yuluma Primary School opened in 1997 after North Innaloo Primary School amalgamated with Birralee Primary School (which had previously closed).
 The school was renamed 'Yuluma' Primary School to reflect Aboriginal heritage in the area.
 Yuluma Primary School is situated in a park-like setting with many mature shade trees and grassed areas complemented by paved walkways and gardens.